 To sense the action of a push-button or relay, the contacts must have no applied energy, and be rated for low-voltage, low-current switching.
-The BASC20 provides the energy to be sensed.
+The BASC22 provides the energy to be sensed.
 With a web browser, access the Main Screen, click the title link of any channel UI1-UI8.
 Set the Channel Type to Binary Input and the Units to NO_UNITS.
 As shown in (Figure 10), connect the contacts between points A and C. For common mechanical contacts, polarity is not an issue.
 The open-circuit voltage is 12 VDC and the short-circuit current is 0.5 mA.

 For solid-state switch sensing, we recommend that an attached solid-state device have an opto-isolated open-collector NPN transistor output stage with a collector-emitter output voltage (Vce) of at least 30 V. Output sinking current should be greater than 5 mA.
 The collector-emitter saturation voltage should be less than 0.2 V when sinking 2 mA.
-The emitter must be connected to point $\bf C$ and the collector to point $\bf A$ (the more positive point).
-The BASC20 sets the low-threshold to 3 V and the high-threshold to 6 V. When a contact is made or the solid-state switch is on (resulting in a saturated output), the voltage at point $\bf A$ is close to zero volts.
+The emitter must be connected to point C and the collector to point A (the more positive point).
+The BASC22 sets the low-threshold to 3 V and the high-threshold to 6 V. When a contact is made or the solid-state switch is on (resulting in a saturated output), the voltage at point A is close to zero volts.
 The corresponding LED for that channel will be on.
-If the contact is opened or the solid-state switch is turned off, the voltage at point $\bf C$ quickly rises towards 12 V. Once the voltage passes the 6 V high-threshold, the "off" state is sensed.
-To return to the "on" state, this voltage must fall below 3 V. The three-volt difference is called hysteresis.
+If the contact is opened or the solid-state switch is turned off, the voltage at point C quickly rises towards 12 V. Once the voltage must fall below 3 V. The three-volt difference is called hysteresis.
 There is no need to add an external pull-up resistor when using a contact closure input.